Water tender

 A water tender typically carries some fire fighting equipment.
 There are various national standards and recommendations on equipment to be carried on water tenders.
 Some water tenders may carry various kinds of hoses and spray nozzles for use in forest, building, or industrial fires, as well as a portable water tank.
 In addition, tools like axes, flashlights, fire extinguishers, a self-contained breathing apparatus, a first aid kit, adapters, and a hydrant wrench may be required.

 Some tenders carry also foaming agents, and extinguishing powders or gases.
 Examples of specialized water tenders include airport crash tenders and wildland water tenders.

-An Australian water tender can range from a standard fire engine, with a larger-than-usual capacity (usually called a tanker), to a water tender equipped with specialty equipment such as fixed monitors and long-throw foam nozzles (usually called a bulk water carrier).
+An Australian water tender can range from a standard but modified fire engine, with a larger-than-usual capacity and off-road capability for rural fire fighting and bushfire operations (commonly called a tanker or bushfire tanker), to a water tender equipped with specialty equipment such as fixed monitors and long-throw foam nozzles (usually called a bulk water carrier or bulk water tanker).
 Several areas also own converted semi-trailer fuel tankers, capable of holding many thousands of liters of petrol, foam or other retardant.
 These are most often used in severe HazMat situations, such as oil refinery fires or fuel tanker accidents, where a large and continuous volume of water is needed.